mcc85s/FightingEntropy/README.md

     Mainly because (driving around/living) in an RV that has "crime fighting" in it's name?
     You're gonna be tempted to knock out some bad guys left and right.

-    The lifetime supply of iced peas don't sound so ridiculous now, do they?
+    A lifetime supply of iced peas doesn't sound so ridiculous now, does it?

     It'll set you back a good 200K+ for the "My Briefcase" (Roaming RV Edition) AKA "Crime Fighting Lab". <- That's the official DMV Registration Code for now.